 - 2 Tablespoons Mild Tasting Oil (see notes below)

 - Preheat oven to 400 F.

-- Layer a slice of cheese, then prosciutto, then 3-4 asparagus spears (depending on the size of your chicken) on one side of each breast.
+- Open the breast, and sprinkle the inside with lemon zest.
+Layer a slice of cheese, then prosciutto, then 3-4 asparagus spears (depending on the size of your chicken) on one side of each breast.